Wikidata/Wikidata-Toolkit/wdtk-examples/README.md

 The results are stored in a CSV file that shows average life expectancy by year of birth.
 The overall average is also printed to the output.

+#### WorldMapProcessor.java ####

+This program generates images of world maps based on the locations of Wikidata items, and stores the result in PNG files.
+The example builds several maps, for Wikidata as a whole and for several big Wikipedias (counting only items with an article in there).
+The code offers easy-to-adjust parameters for the size of the output images, the Wikimedia projects to consider, and the scale of the color values.

 #### GenderRatioProcessor.java ####

 This program uses Wikidata to analyse the number of articles that exist on certain